NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 ### OpenBCI Ports and drivers

 This is a major gotcha.
 So much so we're listing it twice.
 If you are using OpenBCI on Windows, MAKE SURE you have configured the FTDI driver as described above.
-Otherwise the sampling rate will be 1/16 the desired level and you won't get any decent date.
+Otherwise the sampling rate will be 1/16 the desired level and you won't get any decent data.

 ### Python is not 3.7